The fitness industry has a propensity to divide subjects into polar opposites, leaving a vast space of opportunity between the two.

 Myth 3: Too Much Protein will Make you Fat

 Protein is a macronutrient responsible for a vast array of functions in the body, from replicating DNA to transporting molecules.
 Protein itself will not make you fat, eating excess calories will.

 Increasing how much protein you are taking into your body will not make you gain body fat, because the path ways that allows protein to turn into fatty acids are so small that it won’t cause fat deposition.

 However, protein contains calories, around 4 calories per gram.
 That’s quite low compared to fat which contains 9 calories per gram.
 Now, when you eat protein it releases a hormone called glucagon which causes a fat burning effect.
 Furthermore, glucagon helps stabilize blood sugar levels.

 Protein also has a thermogenic effect which aids in calorie burning.

 Dept. of Nutrition, Harvard School of Public Health

 There is convincing evidence that a higher protein intake increases thermogenesis and satiety compared to diets of lower protein content.
 The weight of evidence also suggests that high protein meals lead to a reduced subsequent energy intake.
 Some evidence suggests that diets higher in protein result in an increased weight loss and fat loss as compared to diets lower in protein.
 Ref.

-If you train hard and lift weights with the goal of building muscle, the rule of thumb that has proven effective is that you should get at least 1 gram of protein per pound of body weight daily.
-So if you weight 180 pounds, you would need to consume 180 grams of protein throughout the day to build muscle.
-By maintaining a high protein diet and eating a protein source at every meal, it will not be hard to hit the goal of one gram of protein per pound of body weight.
+If you train hard and lift weights with the goal of building muscle, the rule of thumb that has proven effective is that you should get at least 1.15 grams (1.2g being most ideal) of quality protein per pound of body weight daily.